Is Sole Legal Custody Right in Your San Diego Divorce?

 It is never an easy decision to pursue divorce, and the process can often be complex and confusing especially when children are involved in the divorce process.
-With many high-profile celebrities battling over children in court during their divorce, custody of children can be a cloudy issue.
+Custody of children can be a cloudy issue parents will have to navigate.
+But is sole legal custody right in your divorce?

 Generally, California courts prefer that parents come to an agreement about custody in which they share custodial roles.
 However, when parents cannot agree, then courts will step in and make custody decisions based on California law expressing factors for a court to consider in determining the best interests of the child.
 This will result in a custody arrangement that specifies both physical and legal custody terms.